ej2015/my_age/README.md

 user.age_as_of_tomorrow
 ```

-If your date-of-birth attribute is not called `dob`, you can assign it with `my_dob` so the gem knows where to look for it.
+If your date-of-birth attribute is not called `dob`, you can assign it using `my_dob` so the gem knows where to look for it.

 ```
 class User